aditeyabaral/ranked-choice-voting-api/README.md

     "start_time": {OPTIONAL} when does the election start?
     "end_time": {OPTIONAL} when does the election end?
-    "description": {OPTIONAL} A short description of your election "anonymous": {OPTIONAL} true or false
-    "candidates": ["candidate-1", "candidate-2", ...]
+    "description": {OPTIONAL} A short description of your election "anonymous": {OPTIONAL} true or false, whether the votes should be anonymous "update_votes": {OPTIONAL} true or false, whether a voter can update or remove their votes "allow_ties": {OPTIONAL} true or false, whether ties are allowed in the election "candidates": ["candidate-1", "candidate-2", ...]
 }
 ```